radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ### Account target Example

 Example of file, discovery and collect of account target are provided in attachment below.
-ActiveDirectory add-on is a good example too for collecting accounts, groups and groups members, it is available in brainwave store.
+ActiveDirectory add-on is a good example too for collecting accounts, groups and groups members, it is available in Identity Analytics store.

 ## Activity permission pair target